cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/explore-graphql-schema.md

 ![ZoneFirewallEventsAdaptive type definition](../../static/images/graphiql-doc-explorer-firewall-fields.png)

-For more on working with the Analytics API in GraphiQL, see [Create a query in GraphiQL](/graphql-api/getting-started/compose-graphql-query).
+For more on working with the Analytics API in GraphiQL, refer to [Create a query in GraphiQL](/graphql-api/getting-started/compose-graphql-query).